security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

      {% include lab-image.html image='kali-custom-image-4.png' %}

-     You should see a browser window pop up that looks like the following:
+     You should see a browser window pop up that looks like the following image. **Leave this popup open** -- you will need it for the next step.

      {% include lab-image.html image='kali-custom-image-5.png' %}